FosterCommerce/protectedlinks/README.md

+# Forked Repo

+This is a fork of the protected links repo to correct a permissions [issue](https://github.com/intoeetive/protectedlinks/issues/90) that has yet to be fixed by the developer (2 years ath this time since the plugin was last updated).
+This fork is being used in the [Facade Tectonics project](https://github.com/FosterCommerce/FTI/blob/develop/composer.json#L90) instead of the master fork of this plugin.

 # Protected Links plugin for Craft CMS 3.x

 This plugin is intended to provide a way for restricting access to asset files and hide their actual location.
 Additionally, it will count downloads for each file.